stonecharioteer/blog/posts/2022/two-of-three-rule.rst

 Then I joined Visa.
 Here I got great pay.
 My colleagues were good people.
 And the work was horrendous.
-I left in two years because that changed, and it would circumstances.
 I left in two years because that changed, and it would have been sooner if not for The Great Pandemic of 2020.

 I'm not explaining all of this to say that my workplaces were negative.
 No. I